 Chile takes the top global download speed spot, with download speeds of around 212.98 Mbps.
 This is so fast that you could download Gran Turismo 7 (97GB) in just 1 hour 1 minute in Chile!

-UK gamers may be disappointed to note that it would take over three times longer to download the same game the UK.
+UK gamers may be disappointed to note that it would take over three times longer to download the same game in the UK.

 The UK currently ranks in 54th place, below the global average download speed of 67.25 Mbps, with a median download speed of only 65.68 Mbps.
 It would take 3 hours 16 minutes to download Gran Turismo 7 in a British home.